azarc-io/verathread-gateway/docs/docs/compose.md

 # Developing With Docker

-You can begin working on this project using docker compose without the need to have `goland` and `node` installed on your machine.
+You can begin working on this project using docker compose without the need to have `golang` and `node` installed on your machine.

 ### Requirements